.

 EUROPE:- Paris

-is also a main point of departue for visitors from all over EUROPE.
+is also a main point of departure for

 Depending on

-your arrival/ departure times from either Guadeloupe or Martinique you
+your arrival/ departure times from either

-may prefer, instead of flying, to take the fast catamaran ferry to
+may prefer, instead of flying, to take the

 Dominica

 (max. sailing time 1hr.
 45min).
-These do not, however, sail on every
+These do

 day of the week (see schedules below).